ChristopherMarais/IBBI/docs/CONTRIBUTING.md

 First off, thank you for considering contributing to IBBI!
 Your help is greatly appreciated.
 This document provides guidelines for contributing to the project.

+## Seeking Support

+If you have a general question about how to use `ibbi`, are not sure about a feature, or are encountering a bug, the best way to get help is by opening an issue on our [GitHub Issue Tracker](https://github.com/ChristopherMarais/ibbi/issues).

+This is the preferred method for getting support, as it allows the community and maintainers to track and respond to your query in one central place.

 ## How Can I Contribute?

 There are many ways to contribute, from writing tutorials to implementing new models.
 Here are a few ideas: